THE ONLINE QUALIFIER (CLOSES JUNE 28th 2020)

 - At least three (3) training days must be completed at the team gym if the athlete trains four (4) or five (5) days a week.

-AFFILIATES AND GYMS WITH MORE THAN ONE TEAM
+AFFILIATES AND GYMS WITH MORE THAN ONE TEAM, OR NEW AFFILIATES AND GYMS

 More than one team may come from an affiliate or gym, as long as all members of each team consistently train at that physical location in accordance with all team rules.
 Team members may not switch between teams.
 For gyms or affiliates with multiple locations, EACH location must register its own team.
 Teams may not include athletes who work out more at other locations (as stipulated above) even if the other locations share a name, owner, membership plan or programming.